MERIDAIN-Lab/ONT_NCBI_contamination/README.md

 For questions about the analysis or requests for additional materials, please open an issue on the project page or contact the corresponding author.

+## Credits
+Developed by the Clipman Lab, Department of Medicine, Division of Infectious Diseases, Johns Hopkins University School of Medicine, Baltimore, Maryland, USA.